Guided tours in the RiesCraterMuseum Nördlingen

 The fees for guided tours can be found in the visitor information.

-Please note that we can only offer very limited guided tours from 06.
-August 2024 to 25.
-August 2024 due to the vacation period and low staffing levels.
+Please note that we can only offer very limited guided tours during August due to the vacation period and low staffing levels.

 The museum rally is a project of the Chair of Didactics of Geography at the University of Augsburg (Martin Müller) to promote high-quality learning processes in the RiesKraterMuseum by means of didactically prepared materials.